Inventory Valuation Methods

-In the LIFO method, when calculating profit, it’s most recent purchasing cost is subtracted from its selling price to calculate the reported profit.
+In the LIFO method, when calculating profit, is most recent purchasing cost is subtracted from its selling price to calculate the reported profit.
 As you can see, using the LIFO method for inventory valuation and accounting lowers your return profit.

 Difference Between FIFO and LIFO